rysciguy/mass-spring-damper/README.md

   - Topology crossover using innovation history from NEAT

 ## Overall Process
 Building NEAT Bridges utilizes code written in Matlab.
-The code takes an initial bridge design, in this case, a simple beam structure as seen in the picture below.
+The code starts with an initial bridge design, in this case, a simple beam structure as seen in the picture below.
 These first three starting nodes contain two nodes on the ends that are stationary.
 The middle node has a force applied to it for testing the bridges.
 All three nodes cannot be mutated, however the links can.
 This allows for better control when testing and comparing different bridge designs.

 <img src="images/Process.PNG">
 NSGA-II code with crossover based on NEAT creates an initial population of bridges.
 Each iteration of the code, a bridge design will be either mutated or experience crossover.
 The bridges are evaluated based on the fitness function which is based on mass and deflection.
 The fitter bridges are chosen to continue onto the next generation.
 After a certain number of generations, the code stops and presents the user with the final population, a plot of the Pareto front, and a selection of the population from the Pareto front.